AdaCore/gnatstudio/docs/users_guide/extending.rst

         print "The hook " + name + " was executed by GPS"
     GPS.Hook ("project_changed").add (my_callback)

-The example above illustrates the simplest type of hook, which doesn't have any arguments.
+The example above illustrates the simplest type of hook, which does not have any arguments.
 However, most hooks receive several parameters.
 For example, the :func:`file_edited` hook receives the file name as a parameter.